Potamopyrgus oppidanus: Taxonomy

 This species was first described by Martin Haase in 2008 using specimens collected in a stream in Wadestown in Wellington.
 The holotype specimen is held at the National Museum of New Zealand Te Papa Tongarewa.

 Description

 This species is approximately 3 mm in length and just over 1 mm in width.
 The shell is light brown in colour and semi transparent.
 The colour of the mantle can be patchy and there are two black stripes on the head of the snail.

 Distribution

 P. oppidanus is endemic to New Zealand and has only be found on Te Ahumairangi Hill in the town belt of Wellington.
 The species was first found in a fountain near Grant Road where it intersects with Wadestown Road.
-However the stream near the fountain was subsequently rerouted into a manmade stream bed and the snails can no longer be found there.
+The stream near the fountain was subsequently rerouted into a manmade stream bed and the snails can no longer be found there.

 Habitat

 P. oppidanus lives in damp shaded areas in undisturbed leaf litter, stones and woody detritus.